Updated for 2020

 You may want to read our in-depth post on the Pros and Cons of Vinyl Flooring

-Installation of Luxury of Vinyl Flooring Planks
+Installation of Vinyl Plank Flooring

 Another much touted advantage of luxury vinyl flooring is that it’s easy-as-pie for DIYers to install.
 Well, sometimes this can be the case… but NOT ALWAYS!

 As with any home improvement project, the results will always reflect your level of experience.
-LVT flooring installation can be easy if you’re a relatively proficient DIY enthusiast and if you’ve taken time to consider all aspects of the project.
+LVP flooring installation can be easy if you’re a relatively proficient DIY enthusiast and if you’ve taken time to consider all aspects of the project.

-Most important in this regard is to understand that the substrate that you apply the LVT to must be in top condition, perfectly clean and primed, level and of a suitable material.
+Most important in this regard is to understand that the substrate that you apply the LVP to must be in top condition, perfectly clean and primed, level and of a suitable material.
 Referring to manufacturer’s guidelines is key here.

-There are mainly two kinds of LVT installation methods depending on the tile you buy – ones that glue down with the recommended adhesive products and ones that don’t need adhesive but rather have an inbuilt interlocking or tape down system.
+There are mainly two kinds of LVP installation methods depending on the tile you buy – ones that glue down with the recommended adhesive products and ones that don’t need adhesive but rather have an inbuilt interlocking or tape down system.

 Both types have specific guidelines for installation, and again we would urge you to refer to the manufacturer’s recommendations.